OSC/ood-documentation/source/add-jupyter/software-requirements.rst

 Software Requirements
 =====================

-The Jupyter app requires the following software to be installed on the nodes that that batch job is meant to run on, **NOT** the OnDemand node:
+The Jupyter app requires the following software to be installed on the compute nodes that that batch job is meant to run on, **NOT** the OnDemand node:

 - `Jupyter Notebook`_ 4.2.3+ (earlier versions are untested by may work for you)